-- 1. dust deposition, resulting in the soiling of surfaces; - 2. visible dust plumes, which are evidence of dust emissions; - 3. elevated PM10, PM{2.5} concentrations from demolition and construction activities; and - 4. an increase in concentrations of airborne particles and nitrogen dioxide due to exhaust emissions from vehicles and equipment used on site (non-road mobile machinery) and vehicles accessing the site.
+- 1. dust deposition, resulting in the soiling of surfaces; - 2. visible dust plumes, which are evidence of dust emissions; - elevated PM10, PM{2.5} concentrations from demolition and construction activities (including earthworks and trackout); and - 4. an increase in concentrations of PM10, PM{2.5} and nitrogen dioxide due to exhaust emissions from vehicles and equipment used on site (non-road mobile machinery) and vehicles accessing the site.